srappel/census_workshop_2021/content/tutorial.md

 <h2>Introduction, Part II</h2>

-<p>If your research involves racial and ethnic groups, housing, language, employment, education, wealth distribution, or any of the other metrics the U.S. Census Bureau collects, chances are you would like to have this data too.

-<p>The <a href="https://nhgis.org/" target="_blank">National Historical Geographical Information System (NHGIS)</a>, a service provided by the Minnesota Population Center at the the University of Minnesota, is one of the best ways to get this data.
-If you&#39;re learning about GIS at UWM, you likely want a shapefile that you can use for analysis in ArcGIS or QGIS.
+<p>The <a href="https://nhgis.org/" target="_blank">National Historical Geographical Information System (NHGIS)</a>, a service provided by the Minnesota Population Center at the the University of Minnesota, is one of the best ways to access data from the Census Bureau.
+You likely want a shapefile that you can use for analysis in ArcGIS or QGIS.
 Data from NHGIS can also be adapted for web maps, interactive applications, and cartography.</p>

 <p>Another advantage of NHGIS: It can be used to obtain data from as far back as the first U.S. Census in 1790.
 Not only does it provide the raw numbers, but you can also obtain shapefiles containing historical Census boundaries.</p>

 <p>NHGIS can be intimidating to navigate.
-While the team behind it has done an excellent job balancing usability and comprehensiveness, demographic data is by nature multifaceted and complex.</p>
+While the team behind it has done an excellent job balancing usability and comprehensiveness, demographic data is multifaceted and complex.</p>

-<p>The goal of this tutorial will be to create a map of Milwaukee County showing the percentage of Black residents in each Census Tract using the most current data.
+<p>The goal of this tutorial will be to create a map of Milwaukee County (or some other county) showing the percentage of Black residents in each Census Tract using the most current data.
 The process for examining other locations, years, variables, and enumeration units will not be much different.
 Feel free to follow along by using the same data as our examples, or other data of your choosing.
 We will use ArcGIS Pro to work with the data we obtain.</p>

 <p>Happy mapping!</p>